bentomhall/nih-system/homebrewery/world/player-options.md

 9th|Wall of Force

 #### Sculpt Spell
 Beginning at 1st level, you can create pockets of relative safety within the effects of your warmage spells.
-When you cast a warmage spell that affects creatures that you can see, you can choose a number of them equal to 1 + the spell’s level.
+When you cast a warmage spell that affects creatures that you can see, you can choose a number of them equal to 1 + the spell's level.
 The chosen creatures automatically succeed on their saving throws against the spell, and they take no damage if they would normally take half damage on a successful save.

 #### Widening Motes
 Starting at 6th level, when you cast a warmage spell that targets a point in space or has a range of Self (X feet), you can expend one or more siphon motes (in addition to any used to heighten the spell).
-When you do so, the number that defines the size of the affected area increases by 5' for every mote expended.
-Thus, a 20' sphere becomes a 25' sphere if you spend one mote, 30' if you spend two.
+When you do so, the number that defines the size of the affected area increases by 5 feet  for every mote expended.
+Thus, a 20 feet  sphere becomes a 25 feet  sphere if you spend one mote, 30 feet  if you spend two.
 An aura of Self(10 ft) becomes Self(20 ft) on spending two motes.
 Etc.

 #### Empowered Evocation
 Starting at 10th level, you can add your Intelligence modifier to one damage roll of any warmage spell you cast.